 Green, Robin

-Dr. Robin Green is the Saunderson Chair in Acquired Brain Injury, a Senior Scientist, co-lead of the Schroeder Brain Institute and head of the Brain Discovery & Recovery Team at KITE, Toronto Rehabilitation Institute-University Health Network.
-She is also a Professor in the Department of Psychiatry and Head of the Cognitive & Social Sciences Stream at the Rehabilitation Sciences Institute at the University of Toronto.
+Dr. Robin Green is the Saunderson Chair in Acquired Brain Injury, a Senior Scientist, co-lead of the Schroeder Brain Institute and head of the Cognitive NeuroRehab Sciences Lab and the KITE TeleNeuroRehab Centre for ABI at the KITE Research Institute, Toronto Rehab-University Health Network.
+She is also a Professor in the Department of Psychiatry at the University of Toronto.

 Other appointments: Associate Member at the Rehabilitation Sciences Institute, the Institute of Medical Science and the Collaborative Program in Neuroscience (CPIN), University of Toronto.
 She is also an Associate Member at the Graduate Department of Psychological Clinical Science, University of Toronto Scarborough.